What is TrustMark?

 The IAA Best Practice

-As a member and compliance with The IAA Practice you can reduce the inherent risk for the measure covered by one.
+As a member and compliant with The IAA Practice you can reduce the inherent risk for the measure covered by one.
 PAS 2035:19 reduction of inherent technical risk scores of energy efficiency measures using TrustMark recognised Industry Quality Assurance Schemes.

 PAS 2035:19 Annex B Clause B.2 introduces a mechanism that permits the reduction of inherent technical risk scores for a measure(s) where a closely defined criteria is met.
 Where the intended Retrofit Installer operates under an ‘industry quality assurance scheme’ )that has the features as listed in the relevant section of the PAS) a reduction of the inherent technical risk scores by one for the measure(s) covered by that scheme is permitted.
 Please see the applicable sections of PAS 2035-2019 on the TrustMark website for further information.

 TrustMark work closely with Retrofit Coordinator Scheme Providers and the wider interested parties.
 They have agreed that a consistent approach must be in place so that a TrustMark Registered Retrofit Coordinator, considering this provision of the PAS works to a common consistent standard.

 TrustMark currently recognise two organisations that are delivering such industry quality assurance schemes as permitted by PAS 2035:19 one of which is the CIGA guarantee under the quality assurance framework for The IAA.
 Retrofit Coordinators can recognise this scheme when deciding whether a valid reduction by one can be made to inherent technical risk score for the respective measure(s) within a project.

 How do I apply?